 - Track your certifications, workshops, and conferences.
 Reflect on your year and include any professional development opportunities that you were able to complete.

 - Tip: If you don’t have a profile yet, now is the time to start!
 Whether you are an experienced professional or a young student, LinkedIn is an important platform.
 Students 14 and up can join the network and start their profile.
 LinkedIn offers checklists for both high school and college students, who typically have few relevant work experiences to highlight, to build their page, and show off their best attributes to help them standout.

 Looking through your current connections can help highlight a few things.
 For example, people you don’t know, as well as people you are missing.

 - Clean up your list and consider removing contacts you don’t know.
 We’ve all accepted random requests, right?
 Keep contacts that are important to you, but don’t feel like you need to keep contact with your best friend’s, sister’s, cousin-in-law’s real estate agent.

-- Add new connections that you’ve met on the road, at conferences, and through colleagues.
+- Add new connections that you’ve met online, on the road, at conferences, and through colleagues.